WenqinSHAO/rtt/docs/path_analysis.md

 1. Challenge: two neighbouring traceroute could naturally report two different IP paths due to load-balancing;
 however that doesn't mean that any change in IP forwarding has ever taken place.
 2. Benefit: it enlarges the chance of detecting changes in IP forwarding.
-If traceroute is locked on one single Paris ID, it is possible that certain change alters only the path taken by the Paris IDs not used in the measurements, resulting false negative.
+If traceroute is locked on one single Paris ID, it is possible that certain change alters only the path taken by the Paris IDs not measured, resulting false negative.

 In order to detect IP path change not due to load balancing, we introduce the notion of IP Forwarding Pattern (IFP).
 IFP is defined as the ensemble of mappings from **all** possible Paris IDs to IP paths correspondingly taken.